Nicholas Sutton (lawyer)

-Elrington Ball states that Nicholas's will, of which Ball had seen a copy which no longer survives, was a curious document, which showed evidence of his religious fervour, which was extraordinary even by the standards of the age.
+Elrington Ball states that Nicholas's will, of which Ball had seen a copy which no longer survives, was a curious document, which showed evidence of religious fervour which was extraordinary even by the standards of the age.
 Nicholas called himself a "clerk", which was the normal contemporary term for a celibate clergyman, but an unusual way for a married man to describe himself.
 Should he have no other heirs, his lands were to be divided between St Werburgh's and St. Mary's Abbey, Dublin.
 He left a legacy to his father, William, in return for his blessing, and numerous legacies to religious houses and to charity.

 He had children by his marriage to Anne Cusacke; in his will he commended his family to the care of Philip Bermingham, the Lord Chief Justice of Ireland, while their education was entrusted to Walter Champfleur, the Abbot of St. Mary's, who was also named executor.
 A year after his death, Anne remarried his successor on the Court of Exchequer, Patrick Burnell, a member of the well-known Burnell family which produced a number of leading judges and politicians.